-The integration with QuickBooks Online (QBO) allows invoices, created in Forecast, to be exported to a linked QBO company.
-Once invoices are exported, they are synchronised hourly, or on demand, with its exported counterpart.
+- The integration with QuickBooks Online (QBO) allows invoices, created in Forecast, to be exported to a linked QBO company

 You are now ready to start exporting invoices from the Invoicing page, found in the sidebar in the project page.

 In order to be able to proceed with exporting invoices, you will need to first link the client(s) that you want to an existing client in your Quickbooks account.
 Please follow the steps below in order to learn how you can do that.

 Step 1: An Admin of your Forecast account must edit the clients account and connect it to a client in your Quickbooks account.

 Step 2: Choose the client you wish to connect with a client in your Quickbooks account and edit their profile.
 At the bottom of the editing page you will find the Quickbooks integration, click on it, choose the client you wish to connect to and click Link.

 Notice the Quickbooks icon next to your clients profile, after you have completed the process, indicating the client is connected.